talentdeficit/jsx/README.markdown

 <<"{\"a list\": [false, false, false]}">>
 ```

-if more than one decoder is declared a `badarg` error exception will result
+if more than one pre encoder is declared a `badarg` error exception will result

 the option `{space, N}` inserts `N` spaces after every comma and colon in your json output. `space` is an alias for `{space, 1}`. the default is `{space, 0}`